asmasonomics/asmasonomics.github.io/courses/2025-11-13_Genomics3_Workshop5_scRNAseq.markdown

 ![Stages of bladder cancer from Knowles & Hurst, 2015](/assets/coursefiles/2024-11-20_GenomicsW5/Knowles2015_PMID25533674_Fig1_BLCA_stages.jpg){:class="img-responsive"}
 <br/>
 <p align="justify">
 Around 80% of people present at non-muscle-invasive stage (NMIBC) and 5-year survival is pretty good.
 However muscle-invasive (MIBC) disease has a 5-year survival lower than 50%, even with the standard-of-care radical treatment of removing the bladder.
 In this workshop you will work with scRNAseq data from a T1 tumour and a T3 tumour to identify whether there are differences between the malignant cells and tumour microenvironment between these tumour stages.
-These data were derived from Lai <i>et al.</i> (2021) published in the <a href="https://doi.org/10.1002/ijc.33794"><i>International Journal of Cancer</i></a>.
+These data were derived from Lai <i>et al.</i> (2021) published in the <a href="https://doi.org/10.1002/ijc.33794"><i>International Journal of Cancer</i></a>.<br/>
-<br/><br/>
-You can download the introductory slide deck for the workshop here as a <a href="/assets/coursefiles/2024-11-20_GenomicsW5/BIO00087H-W5-intro.pdf" download>PDF</a> or <a href="/assets/coursefiles/2024-11-20_GenomicsW5/BIO00087H-W5-intro.pptx" download>Powerpoint (pptx)</a>.<br/>
 </p>

 | Sample | Age | Sex | T stage | Grade | Cell number (preQC) |